greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/system_catalogs/gp_distribution_policy.html.md

 # gp_distribution_policy

 The `gp_distribution_policy` table contains information about Greenplum Database tables and their policy for distributing table data across the segments.
-This table is populated only on the master.
+This table is populated only on the coordinator.
 This table is not globally shared, meaning each database has its own copy of this table.

 |column|type|references|description|
 |------|----|----------|-----------|